ls1-sys-prog-course-archive-SoSe23/docs/README.md

 All executables must run on Linux, x86_64.
 Therefore, we strongly recommend having a local Linux x86_64 environment for development.
 Note that some tasks involve loading kernel modules and configuring kernel parameters, including cgroups, and some operations are not allowed in some container (docker) environments.
-While we only guarantee the execution of tasks in local Linux 86_64 environment, if you are using different OSes, you can try to use a virtual machine.
+While we only guarantee the execution of tasks in a local Linux 86_64 environment, if you are using different OSes, you can try to use a virtual machine.
 More specifically,

 - Windows: WSL2 would work.
 Also, Hyper-V, VirtualBox, and VMware are available.
 - Mac: If you use Intel Mac, Docker for Mac would work.
 If you use Arm mac (M1/M2), then you can try to use [utm](https://mac.getutm.app/) to emulate the entire x86_64 environment, though the overhead of full system emulation is huge, and some tests may not pass.
 So we recommend preparing other environments.